mikasa412/guy-bot/README.md

 - **/register** and */update*: adds/updates your server in the config file. used for keeping track of the last 3 commands.
 - **/viewconfig**: just outputs the current server's chunk of the json file. *can someone tell me how to make this look better*

-**if for some reason you want to use this bot, make a config.json (and a reactions.json) file before running! ** then paste this into both:
+**if for some reason you want to use this bot, make a config.json file before running! ** then paste this into it:
 ```
 {
     "servers": {

+    },
+    "reactions": {

     }
 }